Cramer's Lighting Round: Capital One Is a Tough Stock to Own Going Into a Slowdown - NewsBreak

 It's that time again!
 "Mad Money" host Jim Cramer rings the lightning round bell, which means he's giving his answers to callers' stock questions at rapid speed.
 Corning Inc: "It's fine. ...
 Let it come in."
 Veru Inc: "I'm very concerned about it."
 HealthEquity Inc: "Expensive stock, another one of...

-Stocks Making the Biggest Moves Premarket: World Wrestling Entertainment, Bed Bath & Beyond, Tesla, Costco and More
+Stocks Making the Biggest Moves Premarket: General Electric, Salesforce, Alibaba and More

 Check out the companies making headlines in premarket trading.
-World Wrestling Entertainment — Shares advanced 9.7% after Vince McMahon elected himself executive chairman of the company despite retiring last year due to a sexual misconduct scandal.
-Bed Bath & Beyond — The retailer dropped 12.4%, building on the sharp...
+General Electric — GE HealthCare Technologies begins trading as a separate company on the S&P 500 Wednesday.
+GE, in 2021, revealed plans to break up into three companies so it can focus on its aviation business.
+It plans to spin off its energy segment in 2024.
+Shares of GE were up about 2% in premarket trading.

 Raphael Bostic Says Fed Needs to ‘Stay the Course' Despite Lower Wage Gains